FrostX-Official/7tv-emote-dumper/README.md

 Based on this code snippet —<br>
 https://gist.github.com/a268e881f4ecf6cd1f2af5d4031e993d

-All animated emotes will be converted to webp<br>
+All animated emotes will be converted to webm ("video" stickers)<br>
-All static emotes will be converted to png
+All static emotes will be converted to png ("static" stickers)

 ## Requirements
 * [Python 3.11+](https://www.python.org/ftp/python/3.11.9/python-3.11.9-amd64.exe)
-* colorama
-* Pillow
-* wget
-* requests
-* progress

-You can install python on https://python.org and run `install-requirements.bat` file.
+* All modules that need to be installed can be located in `requirements.txt` file You can install python on https://python.org and run `install-requirements.bat` file to automatically install all modules.

 ### Made for [Pepeland Community](https://pepeland.net)